 to download the printable version: click on the image above to download the PDF calendar. print on heavy card stock (my favorite is epson premium presentation paper). punch a whole at the top to hang or simply stack.

-july is winding down and august is almost here! can you believe it? today i’m sharing with you this month’s recap of the roost tribe, which gives you a sneak peek of what roost tribe members received last month. if you’re interested in receiving it, you still can. i’ll be sending out a recap on monday, to members with all of the content in it from last month so no one will have missed anything, regardless of when you might have joined during the month.
+august has come to a close and september is almost here! as i do every month, i’m sharing with you this month’s recap of the roost tribe, which gives you a sneak peek of what roost tribe members received last month. if you’re interested in receiving it, you still can. i’ll be sending out a recap on wednesday to members with all of the content in it from last month so no one will have missed anything, regardless of when you might have joined during the month.

-that means, that if you join before monday, august 3rd you’ll still get all of july’s content + august’s content as well-that’s two months for the price of one!
+that means, that if you join before wednesday, september 3rd you’ll still get all of august’s content + september’s content as well-that’s two months for the price of one!

-a set of inspirational desktop and smartphone backgrounds.
+a fun and inspirational set of desktop and smartphone backgrounds.

 a list of favorite links and resources rounded up through the month.